Student Research Opportunities

 Leaders and youth gain access to research grade telescopes around the world including a 20 Meter Radio Telescope here in Green Bank!
 Through a series of fun observational astronomy activities, you can take images and radio data, do experiments, earn online badges, and participate in research projects like tracking asteroids.
 Collaborate with others via our online forum and team projects.
 All the learning and observing is online, so what are you waiting for?
 Visit the website to learn more.
 Skynet Junior Scholars is funded by the National Science Foundation.

-Physics Inspiring the Next Generation: Exploring the Cosmos with the Green Bank Observatory
+Physics Inspiring the Next Generation: Exploring the Cosmos with Green Bank Observatory

-The Physics Inspiring the Next Generation (PING): Exploring the Cosmos with NRAO program is a collaboration between the National Society of Black Physicists (NSBP), the Green Bank Observatory and Associated Universities, Inc. to expose traditionally underrepresented minorities to science and engineering with a focus on physics and radio-astronomy.
-Launched in 2014, the the PING program focuses on multiple levels of the physics and astronomy pipeline, and includes a two week summer camp that engages middle school students in physics and astronomy, and an eight-ten week internship program designed to cultivate interest in physics and (radio) astronomy research in undergraduate students.
+The Physics Inspiring the Next Generation (PING): Investigating the Cosmos with Green Bank Observatory program is a collaboration between the National Society of Black Physicists (NSBP), the Green Bank Observatory (GBO) and Associated Universities, Inc. (AUI) to expose traditionally underrepresented minorities to science and engineering with a focus on physics and radio-astronomy.
+Launched in 2014, the the PING program focuses on multiple levels of the physics and astronomy pipeline, and includes a 12-day summer camp that engages middle school students in physics and astronomy, and an eight-ten week internship program designed to cultivate interest in physics and (radio) astronomy research in undergraduate students.

 - Undergraduate Internships provide stipends to undergraduate students for an 8-10 week experience at the Green Bank Observatory.
 Selected students will conduct research with a scientist/mentor, and will, in turn, participate in education and public outreach by serving as mentors for rising 9th-graders at the PING Summer Camp.
 PING internships are designed to broaden students’ skill sets, opening the doors for future employment and academic opportunities.
 Applications for PING internships are accepted through the NRAO Summer Student Program portal.
-The deadline for Summer, 2018 applications is February 1, 2018.
+The deadline for Summer 2019 applications is February 1, 2019.

 - PING Summer Camp.
-Rising 9th graders will be on location at the Green Bank Science Center for one week in 2018, and will be immersed in the research activities of the Green Bank Observatory.
+Rising 9th-graders will be on location at the Green Bank Science Center for 12 days in 2019, and will be immersed in the research activities of the Green Bank Observatory.
 While in residence, students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
 Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme.
-In addition, fun whole group activities like swimming, hiking, and biking take place on the NRAO campus under the supervision of staff.
-Applications are due May 16, 2018.
+In addition, fun whole group activities like swimming, hiking, and biking take place on the GBO campus under the supervision of staff.
+Applications are due April 19, 2019.
 For more information, including application instructions, please see our PING Summer Camp site.

 The program targets specifically two White House initiatives, My Brother’s Keeper which is working to address the education needs of young men of color, and a second effort to promote interest in science among girls.
-However, ALL current 8th graders are welcome to apply.
+However, ALL current 8th-graders (rising 9th-graders) are welcome to apply!

 Questions about the PING program?
 Please contact email@example.com.